Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ## Stable

-The component is bug free and works in most if not all environments.
+The component is bug free and works in most, if not all, environments.
 It’s ready for full adoption, with long-term support expected.

 ### Requirements for stable